 Known as the biggest cattle fair in Asia, Sonepur Mela in Bihar is also popular as the Harihar Kshetra Mela.
 It is a very interesting annual fare for those who want to buy and sell animals like elephants, dogs, and even birds.

 Taking place in the month of November, this festival falls on the auspicious day of Kartik Purnima.
-It is a month-long fair which usually attracts a lot of people from all around the nation.
+It is about a 15 day fair which usually attracts a lot of people from all around the nation.
 What’s really interesting is that this place also has a historical angle associated with it dating back to the time period of Chandragupta Maurya.

 If the legends are to be believed then, once upon a time Sonepur was a battleground of the never-ending fight of Gaj and Grah i.e. the elephant and the crocodile.
 As per the story, the elephant had come to bathe in the lake and that was when a crocodile, who was hiding in the water all this time, grabbed one of the elephant’s legs.

 It is said that the struggle to break free from the grip of the crocodile had lasted for years.
 And in his weak moments, the elephant had prayed to Lord Vishnu to save him.
 It was only after a lot of praying and devotion that the elephant was saved by Lord Vishnu himself.

 Historically, the origins of this fair can be traced back to the reign of King Chandragupta Maurya.
 Yes, this is so because he used to buy elephants and horses across the holy river, Ganges.
 It is said that during that particular time, Sonepur used to be just a religious site and the fair used to be held at Hajipur.
 However, all of this changed during the rule of Aurangzeb and since then, this place has been the venue for this fair.